RPLC Grant Making

 Last year, we helped over 300 households through buying white goods, furniture or household items, or paying utility bills or child-related expenditure.
-This year, requests for basic items such as food and clothing have become more frequent.
 We aim to respond to requests as quickly as possible, depending on the quality of information received.
 Payments are made via BACs and are processed once a week.

 Regularly Funded Organisations